Custom Cell-based Assay Development Services

 They are integral parts of the entire drug discovery process from target validation, high throughput screening (HTS), lead optimization, preclinical and clinical development to NDA or BLA approval.
 They are used to measure the activity of a compound on an intended therapeutic target, or toxicity effect on an undesired off-target protein.

-We have developed various HTS assays in hepatocytes, hiPSC derived microglial cells, human ventricle interstitial cardiomyocytes (hVIC), primary fibroblasts, PBMC, mouse islet cells, etc. In case of the 2nd category, we employ Multispan’s highly characterized MULTISCREENTM stable cell lines, designed, generated and QC’ed for high throughput screening assays.
+There are two main types of assays that are routinely developed by the Multispan team, based on the cell types used: either primary cells expressing endogenous protein target or heterologous recombinant stable cell lines.
+We have developed various HTS assays in hepatocytes, hiPSC derived microglial cells, human ventricle interstitial cardiomyocytes (hVIC), primary fibroblasts, PBMC, mouse islet cells, etc. In the case of the 2nd category, we employ Multispan’s highly characterized MULTISCREENTM stable cell lines, designed, generated, and QC’ed for high throughput screening assays.
 These assays are primarily cell signaling focused.

 We have successfully applied these technologies in developing assays for serine/threonine kinases, receptor tyrosine kinases, nuclear hormone receptors, transporters, ion channels, etc. For G-protein coupled receptor (GPCR) targets, the specific assays include: Calcium, cAMP, β-arrestin, pGRK2, IP-1, pERK, pNFκB, radioligand binding, GTPγS, chemotaxis, cytokine secretion, insulin secretion, cell proliferation, luciferase reporter and internalization.